History of blogging: 1994–2001

-The blog was independently invented by Ian Ring, in 1997.
+The blog was independently invented by Ian Ring in 1997.
 His online journal program was never called a "blog", and had very limited functionality, consisting of blobs of text associated with dates in an Access database.
-Ring experimented again with data-powered journalling in 2002, to provide a CMS for the popular health and wellness site SeekWellness.com, publishing weekly posts by fitness columnist Donald Ardell.
-Ring likes to claim that he "invented the blog", which is technically true even though there were other projects that could make the same claim with greater authority.
+Ring experimented again with data-powered journaling in 2002, to provide a CMS for the popular health and wellness site SeekWellness.com, publishing weekly posts by fitness columnist Donald Ardell.
+Ring likes to claim that he "invented the blog", which is technically true even though there were other projects that could make the claim with greater authority.

-Another early example of an early online entry into the evolution of blogging was created by Dave Winer.
+Another example of an early online entry into the evolution of blogging was created by Dave Winer.
 Winer is considered a pioneer of Web syndication techniques and has been considered one of the “fathers” of blogging.
 As the editor of Scripting News claims that his site “bootstrapped the blogging revolution and that it is the longest running Web Log in the internet.”
 Winer did not use the term "blog" and has never claimed the term.
 However he has gone on record as saying that “The first blogs were inspired by this blog, in fact many of them, including Barger's Robot Wisdom, used my software.”

 Websites, including both corporate sites and personal homepages, had and still often have "What's New" or "News" sections, often on the index page and sorted by date.
 One example of a news based "weblog" is the Drudge Report founded by the self-styled maverick reporter Matt Drudge, though apparently Drudge dislikes this classification.
 Two others—Institute for Public Accuracy and Arts & Letters Daily—began posting news releases featuring several news-pegged one-paragraph quotes several times a week beginning in 1998.
 One noteworthy early precursor to a blog was the tongue-in-cheek personal website that was frequently updated by Usenet legend Kibo.